f r e q u e n t l y a s k e d

 What's Next?

-2020 was supposed to be the last year for a Pirates of the Caribbean theme.
-But we had an overwhelmingly positive response and a lot of requests to do it again.
+We had an overwhelmingly positive response to the Pirates of the Caribbean theme and a lot of requests for it to continue.
 So, you got it!
 I'm not sure when we will change themes.
+I'm also not sure how much longer this will continue.

 That said - going forward I would love to find an indoor venue large enough to build the ship where it can stay permanently.
 An indoor area would provide protection from the weather, meaning more special effects and more details.
 In the off season, the ship could be used for special occasions or events with the pirate actors - such as birthday parties, plays - or other entertainment for children, book readings etc.